Columbia’s COVID-19 takeout and a movie guide

 “I’m reliving the same day over ... and over,” says Bill Murray’s Phil Connors in Groundhog Day.
 In this classic 1993 feature, Connors experiences deja vu as he suddenly gets stuck in a time loop and goes through the titular holiday repeatedly.
 If there was a time where we all really could identify with this predicament, it’s during today’s no-end-in-sight socially distanced lifestyle.

-Taking a cue from a memorable diner scene where Connors leaves morals and calorie-counting behind, what better time than now is there to just order all the breakfast foods at a place like Lizard’s Thicket to eat your heart out for hours on end.
-Because tomorrow is kinda just going to be today again anyways.
+Taking a cue from a memorable diner scene where Connors leaves morals and calorie-counting behind, what better time than now is there to just order all the break-fast foods at a place like Lizard’s Thicket to eat your heart out for hours on end.
+Because tomorrow is kind of just going to be today again anyways.

 Film: Bit (Nickelodeon Theatre virtual screening at nickelodeon.org)